Bono-dong

-Bono-dong (Korean: 본오동; Hanja: 本五洞) is a neighbourhood of Sangnok-gu, Ansan, Gyeonggi Province, South Korea.
+Bono-dong (Korean: 본오동; Hanja: 本五洞) is a Dong (administrative division) (neighborhood) of Sangnok District, Ansan, Gyeonggi Province, South Korea.
 It is officially divided into Bono-1-dong, Bono-2-dong and Bono-3-dong.

 Bono 1 is a provincial and agricultural area with Banwol Plating Complex.
 It is a multi-family housing complex with many residents.
 In Bono Garden, Bono rice is produced and supplied to local residents.

 Bono 2 is a typical residential area, with about 3,700 apartment complexes in the west and multi-family houses on the east.
 In the south is the 'Gakgol' park.

 Bongo 3 is a mixture of apartment complexes and commercial areas.
 Especially, this area is Seoul Subway Line 4, Sangroksu Station station area, which is a key point of traffic and has a lot of working people.